inspr/core-legacy/doc/workspace_init.md

 }
 ```

-**In Inspr, the user is encouraged to define which type of message he expects to read from a Channel, so that unexpected messages of different types don't cause unexpected errors.**
+**In Inspr, the user must define which type of message he expects to read from a Channel, so that unexpected messages of different types don't cause unexpected errors.**
 So everytime one implements an application that reads messages, a structure such as the following should be created and passed as an argument for the `ReadMessage` method:
 ```go
 type YOUR_STRUCTURE_NAME struct {